Leverage (finance)

-In finance, leverage (or gearing in the United Kingdom and Australia) is any technique involving borrowing funds to buy things, hoping that future profits will be many times more than the cost of borrowing.
-This technique is named after a lever in physics, which amplifies a small input force into a greater output force, because successful leverage amplifies the comparatively small amount of money needed for borrowing into large amounts of profit.
-However, the technique also involves the high risk of not being able to pay back a large loan.
-Normally, a lender will set a limit on how much risk it is prepared to take and will set a limit on how much leverage it will permit, and would require the acquired asset to be provided as collateral security for the loan.
+In finance, leverage, also known as gearing, is any technique involving borrowing funds to buy an investment.

-Leveraging enables gains to be multiplied.
-On the other hand, losses are also multiplied, and there is a risk that leveraging will result in a loss if financing costs exceed the income from the asset, or the value of the asset falls.
+Financial leverage is named after a lever in physics, which amplifies a small input force into a greater output force.
+Financial leverage uses borrowed money to augment the available capital, thus increasing the funds available for (perhaps risky) investment.
+If successful this may generate large amounts of profit.
+However, if unsuccessful, there is a risk of not being able to pay back the borrowed money.
+Normally, a lender will set a limit on how much risk it is prepared to take, and will set a limit on how much leverage it will permit.
+It would often require the acquired asset to be provided as collateral security for the loan.